New Orleans begins controversial removal of Confederate monuments

 (CNN)In the dark of night, workers wearing masks and tactical vests arrived Monday at New Orleans' Battle of Liberty Place monument to take it down.

-Police snipers were positioned on nearby rooftops, according to The Times-Picayune newspaper, and the trucks and equipment used in the operation had company names covered by cardboard and black tape.
+Police snipers were positioned on nearby rooftops, according to The Times-Picayune newspaper.
+Company names on trucks and equipment were covered with cardboard and black tape to protect contractors involved in the controversial operation.

+It was the first of four scheduled relocations of Confederate memorials in New Orleans after years of heated public debate and legal battles.
+City officials have attempted to move the monuments since 2015 amid opposition from pro-monument groups and threats against workers.
+A federal judge in Louisiana affirmed the city's right to move them in March and the city secured private funding to do so.

+Because of threats and security risks, the city will not publicly disclose details for the next three removals.
+Mayor Mitch Landrieu's office said the statues will go to storage while the city looks for a suitable venue to display them, such as a museum.

-A few hours before sunrise Monday, the obelisk -- located not far from Canal Street, near the Audubon Aquarium of the Americas -- was slowly taken apart as supporters and opponents of the action gathered nearby amid a strong police presence.
+A few hours before sunrise Monday, workers began dismantling the obelisk piece by piece as supporters and opponents gathered nearby amid a strong police presence.
+The workers were surrounded by police barricades, a security measure taken after contractors received threats.

+The statue was put up "to honor the killing of police officers by white supremacists," Landrieu said in a news conference Monday, according to CNN affiliate WDSU.

+"Of the four that we will move, this statue is perhaps the most blatant affront to the values that make America and New Orleans strong today.
+I believe more strongly today than ever that in New Orleans, we should truly remember all of our history, not some of it.
+And that means we will no longer allow the Confederacy to literally be put on a pedestal in the heart of our city."

 The event incited cheers and applause from some people in the crowd while others engaged in heated discussions.